15 Tips For Keeping Cool In Bed

 Conceptually, having a shower or bath before bedtime may work well for several reasons:

 • It might sound counterintuitive when your aim is to cool down, but warm water (or bedding) can increase vasodilation.
 This means increased blood flow in your extremities like the hands and feet, where heat can escape.
-It’s one of the main ways your body cools itself in preparation for sleep (see my article about the ideal bedroom temperature for more on this concept).
+It’s one of the main ways your body cools itself in preparation for sleep.

 • A lowering body temperature is good for sleep, and we tend to fall asleep when our core body temperature is falling most rapidly.

-• It simply feels good to freshen up before getting into bed, and the bed can feel cozier when you’re straight out of the shower.
+• It can feel good to freshen up before getting into bed, and the bed can feel cozier when you’re straight out of the shower.

 2. Use doors, windows, curtains, blinds and shutters to your advantage